bparanj/crystal/electronics/experiments/queue/voltage-regulator.md

 A simple experiment in Tinkercad to demonstrate the voltage regulation properties of a Zener diode.

+PENDING

+Is this already demonstrated in the experiment with Zener diode?

 ### Objective